Vyral/base-template/_posts/2020-06-23-what-can-you-expect-at-the-implement-my-business-seminar.md

 {% include youtube.html %}

-<center><em>It&rsquo;s time to learn how to put our systems into action!</em></center>

-<br>Thank you to all the amazing real estate agents who joined me this June to learn how to mirror my business model.
-I provided you with lots of systems, tools, and tips on how to build a big business, much of it focused on your database.
-Today I’m excited to dive deeper and share with you how to implement my business model during my upcoming “Implement My Business” seminar.
+Thank you to all the amazing real estate agents who joined me in June to learn how to “Mirror My Business\!”
+I provided you with lots of systems, tools, and tips on how to build a big business, with much of it coming from your database.
+Today I’m excited to share with you a follow-up series and a deeper dive to teach you how to “Implement My Business,” launching in July\!

 **For six weeks starting on July 7, we’ll hold 90-minute sessions in which we’ll discuss accountability and connect with like-minded agents who look forward to building a big business**.
-I’ll even throw in a few extra tips that I couldn’t fit into the “Mirror My Business” seminar.
+I’ll even throw in a extra systems and tools that I couldn’t fit into the “Mirror My Business” workshop.

 {% include pullquote.html %}

 I encourage you to <u><a target="_blank" href="https://www.eventbrite.com/e/implement-my-business-6-week-series-tickets-106686466092">sign up today</a></u>\!
-If you already attended my previous seminar, simply <u><a target="_blank" href="mailto:jennie@thewolekgroup.com?subject=%E2%80%9CImplement%20My%20Business%E2%80%9D%20seminar">send me an email</a></u> and **I’ll send you a discount code**.
-If you didn’t, that’s okay, because we’ll still give you all the materials that agents learned in the first session.
+If you already attended the "Mirror My Business" workshop, simply <u><a target="_blank" href="mailto:jennie@thewolekgroup.com?subject=%E2%80%9CImplement%20My%20Business%E2%80%9D%20seminar">send me an email</a></u> and **I’ll share the discount code with you**.
+If you didn’t, that’s okay, because you’ll receive all the same materials and documents as the other students and as well as links to my Google Drive\!

-If you have any questions, don’t hesitate to reach out.
-I can’t wait to see you and teach you the ropes of how to implement my business strategies.
+If you have any questions, please don’t hesitate to reach out.
+I can’t wait to see you and share how to implement my business strategies\!